Fight for higher salary scale frustrates educational staff

 Function mix

-Almost fifteen years ago - for teachers - agreements were made for better pay and career prospects.
+Almost fifteen years ago agreements were made - for teachers - for better pay and career prospects.
 Under the heading of job mix, percentages have been determined for the distribution of teachers per salary scale.
 This spring, the Education Inspectorate that the number of teachers in primary and secondary education moving up to a higher scale is stagnating, especially outside the Randstad conurbation.
 In MBO, the number of teachers in the higher scales is falling sharply.

 Eight conclusions can be drawn based on the responses.
 The anonymized, sometimes abbreviated responses are exemplary of most experiences.

-- The conditions for getting into a higher scale are unclear
+1. The conditions for getting into a higher scale are unclear

 'Reported several times to the department manager (…).
 At some point you give up.
 You feel totally undervalued.
 Even if you do all kinds of extras, you get great ratings there… (…) There are no guidelines to follow, complete arbitrariness.' (secondary education teacher)